muratk3n/thirdwave/en/tweets/2020/week28f.md

 ---

-Just watched *The Outpost*.
+Just watched *The Outpost* (based on a true story).
 They made it sound like USG built the outpost in an indefensible position by mistake.
 Cld be intentional.
 The place was a like a honey pot, pulling Tali fighters in.
+At a bad night mil lost what, 7 ppl?, other side close to hundred.

 ---